EivindSul/wallpaper-helper/README.md

 with this program, namely "selected-wallpaper".
 This is read when using the init function, to make wallpaper selections persistent.

-This is my first proper shell utility, so feel free to message me or make an issue/PR if you have some advice on how to make it better! :)
+This is my first proper shell program, so feel free to message me or make an issue/PR if you have some advice on how to make it better! :)

 # Planned features: